 At the core of the ERM framework is Risk Strategy & Appetite.
 This demonstrates how a risk lens should be used when translating the Strategy into business decisions, in order to ensure UKLH generates value safely.
 It shows the 3 components of the risk lens are: Risk Appetite, Risk Preferences and Risk Tolerances and Limits.
 These are noted in turn below.

 Risk Appetite

 Overarching Risk Appetites represent quantitative expressions of the degree of risk accepted in seeking to deliver the business strategy.
-Aviva Life & Pensions UK Ltd (UKLAP) currently sets overarching risk appetites for solvency and liquidity.
+AISL currently sets two overarching risk appetites: